DARIENBATHALTER/SkinniSocieteYTCommentViewer/README.md

-# Medical Medium YouTube Comment Explorer
+# Skinni Societie Comment Viewer

-A powerful web application for browsing, filtering, and exporting YouTube comments from the Medical Medium channel.
-Export individual comments or entire video collections as professional-looking PNG images that mimic YouTube's comment design.
+A specialized web application for browsing, filtering, and exporting YouTube comments from two specific videos related to Skinni Societie content.
+Export individual comments or entire collections as professional-looking PNG images that mimic YouTube's comment design.

 ## ✨ Features

 ### 🔍 **Comment Browsing**
-- Browse 82K+ comments across 598+ videos from the Medical Medium channel
+- Browse 2,000+ comments across 2 targeted videos about skinny culture and influencers
 - Advanced filtering by date, keywords, and like count
 - Sort by most liked, least liked, or most recent
 - Nested reply viewing with parent-child relationships